jackrepos/themeonepage/README_DEVELOPERS.md

 npm run dev
 # Build for production
 npm run build
 # To deploy on github.
-If there is a custom domain added to github then you need to download the CNAME file that github automatically create and push in the branch into /dist
+If there is a custom domain added to github then you need to download the CNAME file (in public folder if needed) that github automatically create and push in the branch into /dist
 npm run deploy

+# before deploying, add `"deploy": "gh-pages -d dist"` to `package.json`
+npm install gh-pages --save-dev
 ```

 - To add Bootstrap